 What cons did we manage to find?
 These beans are not organic.

 Olde Brooklyn is offering you its French Roast coffee, a pack of dark whole bean coffee that weighs 5 lbs in total.
 Roasted in batches in New York with blends acquired from Guatemala, Colombia, and Brazil, this dark coffee will certainly delight you with its aroma and freshness

 You have a large variety to choose from.
 This can range from dark Italian roast, French toast, Brazilian Santos roasts, dark roasts, breakfast blends, house blends, and more.
 There’s always something for all types of coffee drinkers and connoisseurs.
 Also, there’s something for those who love sweet or strong coffee.
 The coffee blends are always fresh as Olde roasts the coffee every week do you can have a fresh coffee taste in your cup.

-What could be better: The coffee could be better with a flavor finish of its own.
+Which disadvantages must you keep in mind?
+The coffee could be better with a flavor finish of its own.
 Also, it looks a bit over-roasted.
 This is just an opinion anyway.

 This Coffee French Roast from SF Bay is a dark roast that is made available in two sizes options – 28 ounces and 32 ounces.
 The coffee beans are a blend of Central and Southern America sourced.
 They are roasted until the flavor of the brand rise to the surface.
 This, therefore, results in a dark and full-bodied coffee with a tasty flavor of chocolate and toasted cinnamon.